ON THE ISSUES

 I will propose legislation to release all government documents older than five years, unredacted, to the public, along with setting up rules to allow more current documents to be released with limited, justifiable protections.
 I will also vote and speak out against any bill which increases the federal government's ability to keep its operations a secret from the American people.
 I will also submit (and support from others) legislation that eliminates existing special protections from personal accountability for people in government, including qualified immunity.

-Across all demographic divisions, almost two thirds of America's military veterans agree that the wars they've been asked to fight for the last 19 years are a waste, but the Republican and Democrat establishments refuse to listen.
-The release of the Afghanistan Papers last year has also laid bare what a disaster the war in Afghanistan is.
+Across all demographic divisions, almost two thirds of America's military veterans agree that the wars they've been asked to fight for the last two decades are a waste, but the Republican and Democrat establishments refuse to listen.
+The release of the Afghanistan Papers in 2019 has also laid bare what a disaster the war in Afghanistan is.
 Long presented as the "good" and justified war in contrast to the Iraq war, we now know that the American public has been lied to for nearly two decades in order to maintain support for a war that has left tens of thousands of soldiers wounded or killed and cost the nation trillions of dollars.
 So now it's time to listen to our veterans and act on the information.

 I will vote and speak out against any spending bill or budget that includes money allocated for military spending which does not require a immediate withdrawal of US troops from every war zone in which they are engaged, and I will propose amendments to include this requirement to any related bill that comes before the Congress.
 After almost twenty years, we cannot afford to wait any longer or compromise with those who intend to continue to draw out these wars.